 Asado: The Heart of Every Gathering

-Every region has its version, and Argentines will argue endlessly about which one is best.
-Salteñas often have potatoes and a bit of spice, while Tucumanas are famously juicy (watch your shirt, one careless bite and you’ll wear the filling).
-In Buenos Aires, most empanadas are baked, filled with seasoned beef, onion, olives, and sometimes egg.
-They’re handheld, hearty, and the ultimate comfort local food, perfect for sharing or grabbing on the go.
+Every region has its version of empanadas, and us Argentines will argue endlessly about which one is best.
+Salteñas often have potatoes and a bit of spice, while Tucumanas are famously juicy (watch your shirt PLEASE).
+In Buenos Aires, most empanadas are baked (though fried are SO good), filled with seasoned beef, onion, olives, and egg.
+They’re handheld, hearty, and the ultimate local comfort food.

 Choripán: Street Food with a Kick

-After a soccer match, nothing hits quite like a choripán.
-A crusty bread roll stuffed with grilled chorizo, finished with a splash of chimichurri or salsa criolla.
-It’s smoky, messy, and pure folklore.
-Some say the chant from the stadium isn’t complete without the smoky cloud from the chorizos waiting outside.
-If you really want to try traditional argentine food, this is it.
+After a soccer match (or even before), nothing hits quite like a choripán.
+A crusty bread roll stuffed with a butterflied grilled chorizo, finished with a splash of chimichurri or salsa criolla.

 Milanesa: The Everyday Favorite